- Page Count: 541

 And I know Alec and Jace aren’t siblings by blood, but the story is constantly emphasizing how Jace is a Lightwood and Alec is his true brother because real family blah blah.
 So the whole idea of Alec being in love with Jace (and how it’s treated like some normal crush) is STILL JUST AS WEIRD.
 Please tell me I’m not the only one who sees this…?!

 Anyways… moving on.
-The story itself was great and I thought the new setting of Alicante was a really refreshing change.
-I guess I just love the whole Shadowhunter concept — I’m mostly here for that and it’s definitely not letting me down.
-The writing in these books isn’t super amazing, but it’s solid.
-I mean, the attempts at foreshadowing are shoved in your face with zero subtlety and the plot twists are visible from 300 pages away, but at least it’s a fun plot.
-Like the whole story pulls you in and flows really well.
+The story itself was fun and I loved the new setting of Alicante.
+The writing in these books isn’t super amazing, but it’s fine.
+I mean, the attempts at foreshadowing are shoved in your face with zero subtlety and the plot twists are visible from 300 pages away, but it’s still fun.
+The whole story sucks you in and flows well.

-And as far as characters go, I do like Clary and Jace a bit more now but still can’t get a strong sense of most side characters like Alec & Isabelle.
-Sometimes the characters feel a bit unrealistic, but for the most part it reads like a normal YA book.
+And as far as characters go, I can tolerate Clary and Jace more now (barely) but still can’t get a strong sense of most side characters.
 I’m super glad Isabelle stopped with the girl hate attitude too: “it was only recently that Isabelle had realized other girls weren’t just for envying, avoiding, or disliking.”
-Hooray for dropping one of my most despised tropes.
+Hooray.

 These books are very stereotypically YA, so I’m really trying to let all of that slide and just take it for what it is.
-I wouldn’t keep reading these books if I weren’t entertained by them, but I still can’t help staring at the page sometime like “wtf is this.”
-But I’m glad I started this series because the worldbuilding is great and it’s a really fun concept.
-I gave the first book 3 stars, the second book 3.5 stars, and this one 4 stars so hopefully it keeps getting better!
+Like I wouldn’t keep reading these books if I weren’t mildly entertained by them, but I still can’t help staring at the page sometime like “wtf is this.”
+But I liked this story the most so far!